Why is my car insurance so high?

 Since each provider calculates premiums differently, many insurance professionals recommend that you shop around for the best quote, even if you have lower-than-average or poor credit.

 Practice good driving habits

-Although it varies by state, just one speeding ticket can drive up your rate by $367 per year.
-Practicing good driving habits and having a clear driving record is probably the most simple and self-explanatory way to improve your insurance premium.
+Although it varies by state, just one speeding ticket can drive up your full coverage rate by $413 per year.
+Practicing good driving habits and having a clear driving record is probably the most simple and expected way to improve your insurance premium.
 If you have gotten several speeding tickets and had an accident or two, you have probably already seen your rate increase or expect a higher premium at your next renewal.